biocore/q2-qemistree/README.md

   --barchart-file-path path-to-barchart-subclass-file
 ```

-The `path-to-barchart-subclass-file.qza` file generated can also be dragged & dropped in [iTOL](https://itol.embl.de/).
+The `path-to-barchart-subclass-file.qza` file generated can also be dragged & dropped into [iTOL](https://itol.embl.de/).